Home contents and building insurance

 Please note: you will need to pay the insurance excess if you make a claim.
 You can find the amount in your insurance summary.

-For more details, please read our Frequently Asked Questions (FAQs) below.
+For more information, please read the FAQs below.

 Who is responsible for providing building insurance?

-If Redwing owns the building (as the freeholder), we arrange the building insurance.
-Leaseholders and shared owners help pay for this through their service charge.
+• If Redwing owns the building (the freeholder): we arrange the buildings insurance.
+Leaseholders and shared owners contribute to the cost through their service charge.

-If someone else owns the building (a superior landlord), they will usually arrange the insurance.
-In that case, the details in your letter may not apply.
+• If another organisation owns the building (a superior landlord): they will usually arrange the insurance.
+If this applies to your home, some details in your letter may not be relevant.

 Where can I find the insurance policy or summary?

-A copy of the summary of cover is included with your letter.
-This has always been available on request, but we’re now sending it out directly to meet new rules.
+A summary of cover is included with your letter.
+This has always been available on request, but we now send it automatically to meet new regulatory requirements.

 What are the new leasehold rules?

-The Financial Conduct Authority (FCA) has introduced new rules to protect leaseholders.
-These rules make sure insurance providers and brokers treat leaseholders fairly and share clear information.
+The Financial Conduct Authority (FCA) has introduced new rules to improve transparency for leaseholders.
+These rules require insurers and brokers to:

-For housing associations, shared owners are also counted as leaseholders.
-Landlords must now pass on insurance details to leaseholders, including what is covered and how much it costs.
+For housing associations, shared owners are included within the definition of leaseholders.
+Landlords must now pass on insurance information to leaseholders.

 What do the rules mean for me?

-You don’t need to do anything.
-Redwing will still manage the insurance as before.
-The new rules simply mean you’ll get more information about your insurance and how your share is worked out.
+You do not need to take any action.
+Redwing will continue to manage the insurance on your behalf.
+The new rules simply mean you will receive more detailed information about your insurance and how your share of the cost is calculated.

 How is my insurance cost worked out?

-The insurance company calculates the cost using details about our homes, like:
+The insurer calculates the cost using information about the building, such as:

-They use this to set a rate, then add Insurance Premium Tax (IPT).
-We get one total cost for all homes and split it fairly.
+They use this information to set a rate and then add Insurance Premium Tax (IPT).
+We receive one total cost for all homes covered by the policy and divide it using the method set out in your lease.
 You only pay your share.

 How does this fit into my service charge?

-The insurance year runs October to September.
-Your service charge year runs April to March.
-So we split the insurance cost across both years.
+The insurance year runs from October to September, while your service charge year runs from April to March.
+This means your service charge includes part of two different insurance periods.

 Example: